AMikroulis/xPSC-detection/README.md

 All output assumes pA for the current recording.
 If you have a different unit you will need to adjust the names and labels of the graphs.

 #### Notes:
-There is a low-pass FIR filter in the beginning (can be cancelled or replaced at runtime), and a simple baseline correction (detrending – fitting a straight line between several equally-spaced points and subtracting them from the recording).<br/>
+There is a low-pass FIR filter in the beginning (can be canceled or replaced at runtime), and a simple baseline correction (detrending – fitting a straight line between several equally-spaced points and subtracting them from the recording).<br/>
 There is a percentile-based exclusion of high-amplitude events; no way to cancel at runtime – has to be disabled in the code, if not needed.<br/>
 There is a Gaussian Mixture-based rejection of low-amplitude events.
-It can be cancelled at runtime.
+It can be canceled at runtime.
 Or repurposed if needed.<br/>

 Output takes a lot of space (1 full 16-bit recording for each correlation coefficient cut-off – this is just for monitoring purposes, and can be disabled by specifying <b>skip_write = True</b>).
 Keep in mind if low on disk space.<br/>
 MKL-enabled numpy is strongly recommended.<br/>